KineticLensman/KineticLensman.github.io/_posts/2018-06-18-how-this-site-works.md

 * Avoid services that rely on ads and other sponsored content
 * Avoid lock-in to specific vendors by using free open source tools

-Hosting blog comments was not a key goal - partly because of my 'independent and non-tracking' approach, but also because I don't want to deal with spam or worry about content moderation.
-I'll provide contact mechanisms if necessary in due course.
+I decided at the outset not to host blog comments - partly because of my non-tracking approach, but also because I don't want to deal with spam or worry about content moderation.

 These goals fundamentally drove my choice of hosting platform and development tools.
 ## Hosting